GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2022-02/index.md

 ---

-Welcome to the start of year edition of "**[Progress in the Privacy Sandbox](/tags/progress-in-the-privacy-sandbox/)**" covering January and February 2022 as we track the milestones on the path to phasing out third-party cookies in Chrome and working towards a more private web.
-In each edition, we'll share an overview of the updates to the [Privacy Sandbox timeline](https://privacysandbox.com/open-web/#the-privacy-sandbox-timeline) along with news from across the project—and the beginning of 2022 has plenty of updates.
+Welcome to the start of year edition of "**[Progress in the Privacy Sandbox](/tags/progress-in-the-privacy-sandbox/)**," covering January and February 2022, as we track the milestones on the path to phasing out third-party cookies in Chrome and working towards a more private web.
+In each edition, we'll share an overview of the updates to the [Privacy Sandbox timeline](https://privacysandbox.com/open-web/#the-privacy-sandbox-timeline) along with news from across the project&mdash;and the beginning of 2022 has plenty of updates.